planetfederal/GeoGig/doc/manpages/source/index.rst

 ..
-GeoGit man pages master file, created by sphinx-quickstart on Mon Feb 25 13:44:22 2013.
+GeoGig man pages master file, created by sphinx-quickstart on Mon Feb 25 13:44:22 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GeoGit Manual Pages
+GeoGig Manual Pages
 ================================================

 Contents: